-- The grant is capped at \$\$50,000 but allowance may be made for additional funding should there be merits of the project that aligns strongly with SDGHI's agenda and strongly meets all the above criteria. - The duration of the project may range from 1 year to a maximum of 3 years. - The grant award may be used to cover project expenses such as support for technicians, research assistants, other similar allowable expenses, and travel expenses such as those identified below: - Return economy airfare - Accommodation for the project duration - Daily living allowance - Travel insurance (if not already covered by the University) - Health check-ups/vaccinations, if required by the country
+- The grant is capped at IDR 500 million. - The duration of the project may not exceed 12 months but allowance may be given on a case-by-case basis. - The grant award may be used to cover project expenses such as support for technicians and research assistants (capped at 15% of total budget), other similar allowable expenses, and travel expenses such as those identified below: - Return economy airfare - Accommodation for the project duration - Daily living allowance - Travel insurance (if not already covered by the University) - Health check-ups/vaccinations, if required by the country